d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

 The slope of this regression identifies the coefficient of differencial expression. **F test** with 0.05 cutoff was then used to identify the significance of the coefficients and the coefficients variances were calculated.

 ### Meta-analysis of the datasets

+subsetting_stats_genes - takes in the results of dataset builder and retorns tables with all significantl expressed genes

 Firstly the global metaanalysis was conducted to identify DEGs across all tissues.